Home > Practices & Industries > Disability Access

 Sports and Entertainment Ticketing Compliance

-Since 2012, new federal regulations impose extensive obligations on businesses that host or promote events for which they sell or give away tickets.
+Federal regulations impose extensive obligations on businesses that host or promote events for which they sell or give away tickets.
 We can help identify the need for modification of ticketing and sales practices, through direct box office sales, Internet marketing and sales, and third-party ticketing agencies.
-We also develop policies and procedures to receive and process ticket-buyer requests for accommodations in seating, parking, and other operational steps.
+We also develop policies and procedures to receive and process ticket-buyer requests for accommodations in seating, parking, and other operational measures.

 Hotel Industry Compliance

-The same set of new federal regulations also imposes extensive obligations on hoteliers in their reservations practices, including their Internet reservations.
-Hotel owners and operators also need policies and procedures to receive and process guests’ requests for accommodations during their stays, and often a distinct kind of architectural audit.
+Federal regulations also impose extensive obligations on hoteliers in areas such as reservations practices, disclosing accessible features on their websites, and the accessibility of any shuttle services offered.
+Hotel owners and operators also need to consider policies and procedures to receive and process guests’ requests for accommodations during their stays, as well as a distinct kind of architectural audit regarding the distribution of accessible rooms among the broader amenities, views, room sizes, and other features offered at the hotel.

-Hospitals and other health care providers are increasingly common targets of access and auxiliary aids and services litigation.
-We have extensive experience advising these businesses to develop compliance programs that will help ensure compliance and insulate them from this litigation trend.
+Hospitals and other healthcare providers are increasingly common targets of access and auxiliary aids and services litigation.
+We have extensive experience advising these businesses to develop compliance programs to help insulate them from litigation pertaining to sign language interpreters, effective communication, and effectively transferring and treating disabled patients.

 Restaurant Compliance

 Restaurants are frequently the targets of access litigation.
-In addition to the architectural audit and remediation work that is commonly needed in this industry, our attorneys help ensure basic parking, seating, and reservations policy compliance for members of the food and dining industry that will help eliminate the most common sources of their access litigation.
+In addition to the architectural audit and remediation work that is commonly needed in this industry, our attorneys help ensure basic parking, seating, and reservations policy compliance that will help eliminate the most common sources of access litigation.

 Higher Education Compliance

-Colleges and universities face a host of access compliance issues because, in addition to operating schools and educational programs in which students require architectural and educational accommodations and auxiliary aids, most such institutions operate stadiums and arenas, housing, temporary lodging, health care facilities, and restaurants, each of which have been common targets for disability access litigation.
+Colleges and universities face a host of access compliance issues because, in addition to operating schools and educational programs in which students require architectural and educational accommodations and auxiliary aids, many institutions operate stadiums and arenas, housing, temporary lodging, healthcare facilities, and restaurants, each of which have been common targets for disability access litigation.
 Our attorneys have the depth and breadth of experience to help colleges and universities through this broad range of compliance challenges.

 Fair Housing Compliance